-require extensions - that means that you can load any external files without the need to transpile it before.
+require field allows you to load any external files without the need to transpile them before.

 To use it, install the extensions you wish to use from npm and then specify a list of